Here's What Steph Curry Posted To Instagram On Friday

 They have a 14-2 record in their first 16 games, which is the best record in the entire league.

-On Friday, two-time MVP posted photos to Instagram and the post can be seen embedded below from his account.
+On Friday, two-time MVP Steph Curry posted photos to Instagram and the post can be seen embedded below from his account.

 Curry did not play on Friday on due to a hip injury, but the Warriors were still able to knock the Pistons off in Detroit at the end of their road trip.